soulphysics/.emacs.d/README.md

 ## Requirements

-Drop the following files in your home directory.

-- .emacs
-- .latexmkrc

-Drop the following file into the directory ~/.emacs.d/themes (create this directory if it doesn't exist yet).

-- montekai.el

-Then follow the instructions below.
+Nothing special is required for emacs, but I will write from the perspective of someone using Mac OS X.

 ## Basic Installation

+### This folder

+Make sure this folder is in your home directory ~/.emacs.d --- it's a hidden file, so if you don't have all hidden files revealed, you can access it through the Terminal by list using `ls -a` or just `cd` into it.

 ### Download and Install

 The first step is to install a better version of emacs.
-There are various distributions available.
-[Aquamacs](http://aquamacs.org/) is among the easiest and comes with Auctex installed out of the box.
-[Emacs for Mac](http://emacsformacosx.com/) is a bit more "no frills."
-Homebrew is the most hacker-friendly, and I'll assume here that you've installed that:
+There are various distributions available, e.g. [Aquamacs](http://aquamacs.org/) or [Emacs for Mac](http://emacsformacosx.com/).
+But Homebrew is the most hacker-friendly, and I'll assume here that you've installed that:

 - [Homebrew](http://brew.sh/) -- Installation instructions are available on [wikemacs](http://wikemacs.org/wiki/Installing_Emacs_on_OS_X).